PovertyAction/Facial-Validation/README.md

 ### How to Use

-There are two alternatives to use this application, with and without GUI.
+There are two alternatives to use this application, with and without GUI (user interface).

 #### Using app with GUI

 1. Take photographs of participants in line with [the guidelines](https://github.com/PovertyAction/Facial-Validation/blob/master/Photography%20Guidelines%20for%20Facial%20Validation.pdf).
 - The best way to ensure success is to train enumerators, pilot field photography and data collection, and work with GRDS to ensure the pictures collected during pilot are able to be successfully analyzed by the tool.
 GRDS can also continue to monitor photo quality throughout data collection.

 2. Place all images in a single folder on your machine and prepare [the input template](https://github.com/PovertyAction/Facial-Validation/blob/master/input_template.xlsx).
 You'll provide the path to the directory containing the images, and paired image filenames to compare.